The notcat notification server

 - Action name with the given KEY

-, which evaluates and prints expr if and only if the key K is set and not a default value.
+Notcat also supports simple conditionals of the form %(?K:expr), which evaluates and prints expr if and only if the key K is set and is not its default value.

 An example of using a few of these features together: